Status and Distribution

 Foodplant and Larval Feeding Signs

-Atriplex spp. (orache) and Chenopodium spp. (goosefoot); including Atriplex glabriuscula (babington's orache), A. halimus (sea orache, VC10, Dr D T Biggs, 2003) A. littoralis (grass-leaved orache), A. patula (common orache), A. portulacoides (sea purslane), A. prostrata (spear-leaved orache), Chenopodium album agg. (fat-hen), C. murale (nettle-leaved goosefoot) VC23 2010, C. polyspermum (many-seeded goosefoot) and C. rubrum (red goosefoot).
-The foodplant map shows Atriplex patula as it is one of the most frequently used larval foodplants together with Chenopodium album agg.
+Atriplex spp. (orache) and Chenopodium spp. (goosefoot), including Atriplex glabriuscula (babington's orache), A. halimus (sea orache, VC10, Dr D T Biggs, 2003) A. littoralis (grass-leaved orache), A. patula (common orache), A. portulacoides (sea purslane), A. prostrata (spear-leaved orache), Chenopodium album agg. (fat-hen), C. murale (nettle-leaved goosefoot) VC23 2010, C. polyspermum (many-seeded goosefoot) and C. rubrum (red goosefoot).
+The foodplant map shows Atriplex patula as it is one of the most frequently used larval foodplants, together with Chenopodium album agg.

-In Europe it has been reported from Atriplex sagittata, Bassia scoparia (summer-cypress), Spinacia sp. and Amaranthus sp.
+In Europe it has also been reported from Atriplex sagittata, Bassia scoparia (summer-cypress), Spinacia sp. and Amaranthus sp.

 Finding the Moth

-Larva: The large white blotch-mines are readily located and can occasionally be abundant in suitable localities.
+Larva: the large white blotch-mines are readily located and can occasionally be abundant in suitable localities.

-Adult: Can be swept from amongst the larval foodplants amongst which it flies in sunny or cloudy, humid conditions; will occasionally come to light.
+Adult: can be swept from amongst the larval foodplants amongst which it flies in sunny or cloudy, humid conditions; will occasionally come to light.
 The moth has on occasions been found in numbers in agricultural polytunnels.